Scholarship for non-EU/EEA students enrolling in a Leiden University English taught bachelor programme starting September 2017.

 - South and Southeast Asian Studies

-3. The applicant will hold a non-EU/EEA passport and will not be eligible for support under the Dutch system of study grants and loans ("Studiefinanciering").
+You hold a non-EU/EEA passport and is not eligible for support from the Dutch study finance system.

-The Holland Scholarship amount is a one-time payment of: € 5.000.
+The Holland Scholarship consists of a one-time payment of € 5.000.

 |4||Upload your letter of motivation for the Holland Scholarship on the scholarship page.|

 |5||Submit your online application.|